 Daniel Sullivan directs the current staging, which had a nonprofit, three venue run at Florida's Coconut Grove Playhouse, Ford's Theater in Washington, DC and Paper Mill: The State Theatre of New Jersey, before the Broadway interest emerged.
 Martin came on with McCann "about a month ago," he said, and Allen joined later.
 Martin's previous producing credits include the recent Moon for the Misbegotten (as well as the famed Jason Robards-Colleen Dewhurst version), Glengarry Glen Ross, Shadowlands, American Buffalo and more.

+"I produced two of the funniest plays that have ever been done: Breaking Legs, which played at the old Promenade and my first play, Never Too Late, with Paul Ford and Maureen O'Sullivan," Martin said.
+"Those were both hilarious plays, but they were not touching, they were just out and out comedies.
+Rappaport is a terribly funny play but it is about something, it says a lot."
 Lewis Allen was one of the three original producers of the original Broadway run of the Herb Gardner play, which won the Tony Award for Best Play in 1986.
 It also played the intimate Booth Theatre, opening June 6, 1985, starring Hirsch and Cleavon Little.
 Daniel Sullivan also directed.
 Allen's producing credits also include Annie and Master Class.

 The revival played Coconut Grove Playhouse in Miami Jan.
 1-20 and then played Washington, DC's Ford's Theater through Feb.
 17.